SubashGupta/SubashGupta/README.md

 - 🔭 I’m currently working on imporving my DSA Skills and parallely learning React.js
 - 🌱 I’m interested in Data, Deep Learning Models, Coding and Development
 - 💞️ I’m looking to collaborate on Python and Web Development projects
-- 💬 You can ask me about anything related to Python, Flask, SQL, JavaScript, Web Development, Deep Learning Models.
+- 💬 You can ask me about anything related to Python, Flask, Django, SQL, JavaScript, Web Development, Deep Learning Models.
 I'm always happy to share knowledge and insights!
 - 📫 How to reach me: karamsettysubashgupta@gmail.com
 - ⚡ I hold a Master's degree in Computer Science from Florida Atlantic University, with a perfect 4.0/4.0 GPA.